 Just as when searching for car insurance, it's beneficial to compare offers from different lenders.
 Each lender may evaluate your credit score and other factors differently, resulting in varying interest rate offers.

 According to StatsCan, interest rates for a car loan fall between 5% and 9% as of March 2024.
-In Canada, a good interest rate for a car loan is around the current national average car loan rate of 8.09%.
+In Canada, a reasonable interest rate for a car loan is around the current national average car loan rate of 8.09%.
 These numbers can be higher or lower depending on dealership offers, your credit score, and other variables.

 When determining the interest rate on an auto loan, lenders consider the prime rate fluctuations as well as the borrower’s credit score, loan term, loan amount, and the competitive landscape.